Contractor Succeeds At the Supreme Court Against Public Owner – Obtaining Fee Award and Determination The City Acted In Bad Faith

 - Obtained affirmative arbitration award and fees for contractor against default subcontractor in breach of contract.

-- Drafted and successfully prosecuted claims for additional compensation (ranging from $1 million to $23 million) on public and private projects throughout Washington, Oregon, and Alaska.
+- Drafted and successfully pursued claims for additional compensation (ranging from $1 million to $23 million) on public and private projects throughout Washington, Oregon, and Alaska.

 - Asserted and defended numerous bid protests on public projects in Washington and Alaska.